Gostport/dove-soap/market_research.md

-# Market Research Expert Ideas
+# Market Research Expert Final Selection

-1. **Clean Beauty Movement Messaging**
-   - Center campaign on Dove’s gentle formula and eco-conscious packaging.
-   - *Rationale*: Aligns with consumer focus on clean ingredients and sustainability.

-2. **Social Proof & Testimonials**
-   - Leverage user reviews, possibly a hashtag challenge or review contest.
-   - *Rationale*: Builds consumer trust, encourages organic engagement.

-3. **Competitor Gap Analysis**
-   - Highlight Dove's unique features versus competitors (moisturizing, dermatologist-recommended).
-   - *Rationale*: Taps into premium wellness market, stands out beyond price point.
+**Clean Beauty Movement Messaging** is the leading choice.
+Discussion confirmed strong alignment with consumer trends, supporting Dove’s gentle image and emphasizing sustainability.
+The authenticity requirement is noted, but its market potential and PR benefits outweigh cons.